 The company will look over your application and decide if they’ll cover you or not.

-If they want to offer you coverage, it takes about two weeks to get your policies in the mail
+If they want to offer you coverage, it takes a week or two to get your policies in the mail.

 I’ll get with you again in person right after that to go over everything they sent you, make sure it’s exactly what you want and show you how to use it when/if you need it.